sergueyarellano/tddpractice/docs/b.part5.md

 # Summary

-Making abstractions is something that you should discuss with your team mates.
+Making abstractions is something that you should discuss with your teammates.
 Try to always maintain readability and keep a declarative style.

 Identify patterns repeating again and again, but don't be too eager to make the abstraction too soon.